coding-kitties/investing-algorithm-framework/README.md

 The framework also supports backtesting and performing backtest experiments.
 After a backtest, you can print a report that shows the performance of your trading bot.

-To run a single backtest You can use the example code that can be found [here](./examples/backtest).
+To run a single backtest you can use the example code that can be found [here](./examples/backtest).

 ### Backtesting report
 You can use the ```pretty_print_backtest``` function to print a backtest report.